sugar-for-pirate-king/nuxt-testing/README.md

 My experiment app to write test code.

 What you will got:
-- How to write componnent test.
+- How to write component test.
 - How to expecting content in your component.
 - How to expecting content must not include in your component (secret stuff)
 - How to stub component